Kabion Ento

-Early life and high school
+Early life

 Ento was born on January 3, 1996, in Pine Bluff, Arkansas.
 He attended Dollarway High School there, playing three sports: football, basketball, and track.
 He was an all-state selection in all three.
 In football, he was a three-year starter on both sides of the ball, registering more than 1,500 receiving yards on offense and 13 interceptions on defense.
 As a senior, he made eight interceptions on defense, returning two for touchdowns, and 15 pass deflections, earning him Southeast Arkansas defensive player of the year honors.
 He also made 30 catches for 650 yards and 12 touchdowns on offense that year, as he helped them achieve a 13–1 record.

 College career

 East Central

 Ento committed to East Central College in Mississippi, and played two years for the school.
 As a freshman, he recorded 21 catches for 278 yards and two touchdowns.
 In his sophomore year, Ento made 38 receptions for 607 yards and eight scores, with an average of 16 yards per catch.
 His longest play with the team was against Mississippi Delta, in which he scored on a 79-yard touchdown.
 He was named first-team South All-State and first-team NJCAA All-Region 23 following his sophomore year.